razielar/forecasting_with_ML/README.md

 **Relative**

-Using a baseline forecast as comparison, on the `test set` at the one time point.
+Using a baseline forecast as comparison, benchmark forecast:
+* Last value of the time series
+* Historical average of the training set.

+**Relative error metrics**

 **Scaled**